Kevin Brennan (comedian): Saturday Night Live (1999–2000)

+Post Saturday Night Live (2001–present)

 From 2003 to 2005 Brennan made multiple appearances on Last Call with Carson Daly.
-Brennan was voted “Best Comedian” at the 2005 Aspen Comedy Festival, which lead to his half-hour stand-up special on the HBO series One Night Stand that same year.
+Brennan was voted “Best Comedian” at the 2005 Aspen Comedy Festival, which led to his half-hour stand-up special on the HBO series One Night Stand that same year.
 He was one of six comedians featured on the 2007 cross-Canada Just for Laughs comedy tour, which also featured Greg Behrendt, John Wing, Louis Ramey, Fiona O'Loughlin and Tom Papa.
 He also performed at the Just For Laughs festival in Montreal in 2009.
 In 2011, Brennan wrote for the Comedy Central series Sports Show with Norm Macdonald.

 Misery Loves Company

-Brennan started the comedic podcast titled Misery Loves Company (MLC) in January 2016, and added fellow New York-based comedian Lenny Marcus as his co-host.
+Brennan started the podcast Misery Loves Company (MLC) in January 2016, and added fellow New York-based comedian Lenny Marcus as his co-host.
 Marcus quit the podcast after ten months following several on-air and off-air disagreements between the two comedians.
-Brennan speculated on subsequent shows that Marcus "didn't want to do the road" and wanted a share of the money earned by the podcast despite not promoting the podcast on other shows.

-Brennan continued on with MLC and where he brought in comedian and former Hot 97 radio personality Jimmy Martinez as a replacement for former co-host Marcus.
-However, Martinez's time as co-host was short lived after he had a near-physical altercation with Brennan after an on-air disagreement, in which Martinez grabbed at Brennan and proceeded to walk off set.

-Martinez was replaced by sketch comic writer and comedian Brian McCarthy.
-McCarthy was also co-host of Brennan's Compound Media show, Burning Bridges.
-McCarthy eventually left after several off-air confrontations with Brennan, which boiled over due to an appearance by McCarthy on Bill Schulz's Compound Media show Mornin'!!!, of which Brennan disagreed with.

-McCarthy was eventually replaced by comedian and former 100.7 WMMS: The Buzzard radio personality Chad Zumock.
-Zumock left the show in July 2021, but has since returned as a regular co-host, along with comedian, podcaster, and radio personality "The Reverend" Bob Levy.
-Brennan's MLC producer and audio engineer, Adam Hiniker, is also a regular, on-screen participant.

-Misery Loves Company has featured such guests as Dave Attell, Jim Gaffigan, Patty Rosborough, Carie Karavas, Mario Bosco, Pat Dixon, Shuli Egar, Ken Mosca, Anthony Zenhauser, Alex Stein, Ray DeVito, Barry Katz, and Elisa Jordana.

-Brennan releases premium audio and video episodes of MLC via subscription service Patreon, as well as free content on online video platform YouTube.
+Burning Bridges

+In 2017, Compound Media owner and former Opie and Anthony radio personality Anthony Cumia, a fan of Brennan's tirades against other comedians on Misery Loves Company (including Brennan's brother, Neal), brought Brennan to his Compound Media network, where Brennan hosted Burning Bridges with co-host Brian Mccarthy.
+Brennan and Mccarthy left Compound Media in 2019.